 ·The system contains sufficient reagents suitable for 200 amplification reactions of 50 μl each.

-·The product has two packages, one contains bromophenol blue, and the other tdoesn’t.
+·The product has two packages, one contains bromophenol blue, and the other doesn’t.
 Default package contains bromophenol blue.

-·The Mix already contains 4 mM MgCl2, and we provide another 25 mM MgCl2, this can be used to optimizing the concentration of Mg2+ in your PCR system.
+·The Mix already contains 4 mM MgCl2, and we provide another 25 mM MgCl2, Which can be used to optimizing the concentration of Mg2+in your PCR system.

-Taq 2X Mix Kit is a premixed, ready-to-use solution containing Taq DNA Polymerase, dNTPs and Reaction Buffer at optimal concentrations for efficient amplification of DNA templates by PCR.
-In this kit, Taq DNA Polymerase is stored separately from PCR reaction Mix.
+2XLong Taq Kit is a premixed, ready-to-use solution containing Long Taq DNA Polymerase, dNTPs and Reaction Buffer at optimal concentrations for efficient amplification of DNA templates by PCR.
+In this kit, Long Taq DNA Polymerase is stored separately from PCR reaction Mix.
 To prepare the final PCR, please mix the polymerase and the reaction Buffer in appropriate proportion, and then add the primers and template DNA needed.
-Taq Mix Kit contributes to highly reproducible PCR by reducing the risk of pipetting errors, miscalculation and contamination.
+Long Taq Mix Kit contributes to highly reproducible PCR by reducing the risk of pipetting errors, miscalculation and contamination.
 It also contributes to higher sensitivity by adding enhancer.
-Using the kit in your PCR reaction results in 3’-dA overhangs PCR products.
+Using the kit in your PCR reaction results in a mix of blunt-ended and 3’-dA overhangs PCR

 Convenient: only primers and template are needed

 Efficiency: simplifying the operation and saving your time